Rex Stout: Early life

 Stout was born in Noblesville, Indiana, in 1886, but shortly afterwards his Quaker parents John Wallace Stout and Lucetta Elizabeth Todhunter Stout moved their family (nine children in all) to Kansas.

-His father was a teacher who encouraged his son to read, leading to Rex having read the entire Bible twice by the age of four.
+His father was a teacher who encouraged his son to read, leading to Rex's having read the entire Bible twice by the age of four.
 At age thirteen he was the state spelling bee champion.
 Stout attended Topeka High School, Kansas, and the University of Kansas, Lawrence.
-His sister, Ruth Stout, also authored several books on no-work gardening and some social commentaries.
+His sister, Ruth Stout, also became an author, writing several books on no-work gardening and some social commentaries.

-He served in the U.S. Navy from 1906 to 1908 (including service as a yeoman on Theodore Roosevelt's presidential yacht) and then spent about the next four years working at a series of jobs in six states, including cigar-store clerk.
+Stout served in the U.S. Navy from 1906 to 1908 (including service as a yeoman on Theodore Roosevelt's presidential yacht) and then spent about the next four years working at a series of jobs in six states, including cigar-store clerk.

 In 1910–11, Stout sold three short poems to the literary magazine The Smart Set.
 Between 1912 and 1918, he published more than forty works of fiction in various magazines, ranging from literary publications such as Smith's Magazine and Lippincott's Monthly Magazine to pulp magazines like the All-Story Weekly.

 Stout invented a school banking system around 1916, which he promoted with his brother Robert.
 About 400 U.S. schools adopted his system for keeping track of the money that school children saved in accounts at school.
 Royalties from this work provided Stout with enough money to travel in Europe extensively during the 1920s.

 In 1916, Stout married Fay Kennedy of Topeka, Kansas.
 They divorced in February 1932 and, in December 1932, Stout married Pola Weinbach Hoffmann, a designer who had studied with Josef Hoffmann in Vienna.
 (Note: Born in Stryj, Poland, Pola Weinbach Hoffmann Stout (1902–1984) studied at the Vienna School of Design.
 She and her first husband, Wolfgang Hoffmann—son of the famous architect and Wiener Werkstätte co-founder Josef Hoffmann—were a prominent design team when they emigrated to the United States in 1925.)
 (Note: Pola Stout was an influential textile designer after her second marriage.)